 When it comes to ‘Spiritual Abuse’, is there a difference between Cults and Churches?

 Some practitioners might argue there is a difference between churches and cults.
 But if the outcome is the same – religious trauma – then the name or type of institution is not particularly relevant.
 Cults use psychological manipulation, isolation, fear and coercion to indoctrinate their members into a rigid belief system.
-Churches do this as well, although if the church is considered mainstream, the conditioning is less often called out and may go unnoticed.
-In any case, the abuse and trauma outcomes are similar regardless of what the organisation is called.
+Churches do this as well, but when churches present as mainstream, you might not recognise the conditioning .
+In any case, the abuse and trauma outcomes are similar.

 A Final Comment about Sexual Abuse under Religious Indoctrination.

-Religious institutions and leaders have been known to perpetrate sexual abuse and violence, particularly towards vulnerable members of their communities.
+Religious institutions and leaders perpetrate sexual abuse and violence, particularly towards vulnerable members of their communities.
 This abuse can have long-lasting effects on individuals’ sexual identities and can lead to significant trauma.
 Common institutional responses to sexual abuse include:

 These defences take attention away from the conditioning, indoctrination and manipulation that enabled the abuse to occur in the first place.
 Even if an organisation has policies and procedures in place to prevent sexual abuse, the prioritisation of the institution over the individual remains problematic and is the source of disempowerment for those who come under its influence.